Barclays Analysts Give GEA Group Aktiengesellschaft (ETR:G1A) a €29.00 Price Target

-Barclays set a €29.00 ($33.72) price target on GEA Group Aktiengesellschaft (ETR:G1A) in a research report sent to investors on Friday, Borsen Zeitung reports.
+Barclays set a €29.00 ($33.72) price objective on GEA Group Aktiengesellschaft (ETR:G1A) in a research note issued to investors on Friday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 GEA Group Aktiengesellschaft focuses on the development and production of process technology and components for the food processing industry worldwide.
 It operates in two segments, Business Area Equipment and Business Area Solutions.
 The Business Area Equipment segment offers separators, valves, pumps, homogenizers, and refrigeration compressors, as well as process technology solutions for food processing and packaging applications; and dairy equipment, feeding systems, and slurry engineering solutions.